labmccormick/WLSplot/README.md

 ```

-3. Install WLSplot from GitHub by running the following in RStudio/R:
+3. Install WLSplot from GitHub by running the following in the RStudio/R Console:

 ```
 devtools::install_github("labmccormick/WLSplot", build_vignettes = TRUE)